Idolatry in Sikhism: Dabestan-e Mazaheb

 The Dabestan-e Mazaheb is a mid-17th-century text on religions in India.
 The text does not disclose the author, and it is unclear who authored it.
 Some credit it to Muhsin Fani – possibly a Persian Muslim, some to Maubad Ardastani – possibly a Zoroastrian, and some to either Mirza Zu'lfiqar Beg or Kaikhusrau Isfandyar.
 The text survives in two major manuscript versions with several notable recensions; all five manuscripts are currently held in Maulana Azad Library in Aligarh.
 Both major versions have five Ta'lims on non-Muslim religions and seven Ta'lims on Islamic sects.
 In the five devoted to the non-Muslim religions, one each is dedicated to the Parsi religion, Hinduism, Buddhism, Judaism and Christianity.
 The second Ta'lim is on Hinduism and other Indian sects; one section presents Sikh beliefs and practices.

-The second ta'lim of Dabistan-i-Mazahib includes one of the oldest references to Nanak-panthis.
+The second ta'lim of Dabistan-i-Mazahib includes one of the oldest references to Nanakpanthis.
 This term is uncommon in the literature of Guru Nanak’s era, but it is attested in the writings of Miharban (d.
 1640), a grandson of Guru Ram Das and one belonging to the Minas – one of the five splinter groups instructed by Guru Gobind Singh for the initiated Khalsa to avoid.
 Nanakpanthis as mentioned in the Dabistan-i-Mazahib are understood to be Sikhs of mid-17th-century who followed Guru Nanak.

 Among the first details mentioned of the faith at the time is the author’s direct observation of the lack of belief in idols and idol-temples among the Sikhs of the time.
 It addition, it states that there is no veneration of mantras, idols, and avtars of the Hindus, nor is there regard of the Sanskrit language.
 And further on, an anecdote popular among the followers of Guru Hargobind, who had been the Guru around the time of the writing of the treatise, is relayed: